romanemarshall2020/Speccs/README.md

 # newrepo
-the purpose of my app is to show a list of past and current phones along with there images, dscriptions amd current price.
+the purpose of my app is to show a list of past and current phones along with there images, dscriptions and current price.

+completing this project was challenging